dallinchase/dump-to-cloud/README.md

-Documentation soon to be complete.
+**Documentation soon to be complete.**

+## TO DO
+- What is it?
+- Installation
+- How to use
+- Featureset